xKiraEzy/AutoStrip-StripchatRecorderPyUI/README.md

 1. Download the latest release .zip file from the [Releases](link-to-releases) page.
 2. Unzip the downloaded file to your desired location.
-3. Run the `main.exe` file to start the program.
+3. Run the `run.sh` file to start the program.

 That's it!
 AutoStrip is now installed and ready to use.